-WORLD HERITAGE COMMITTEE
+BUREAU OF THE WORLD HERITAGE COMMITTEE

-Twenty-third session Marrakesh, Morocco 29 November - 4 December 1999
+Twenty-third extraordinary session Marrakesh, Morocco 26 - 27 November 1999

-Item 10 of the Provisional Agenda: State of conservation of properties inscribed on the List of World Heritage in Danger and on the World Heritage List - World Heritage and Mining
+Item 4 of the Provisional Agenda: State of conservation of properties inscribed on the World Heritage List - World Heritage and Mining

 SUMMARY

 The "World Commission on Protected Areas (WCPA) Position Statement on Mining and Associated Activities in Relation to Protected Areas ", which was welcomed by the IUCN Council on 27 April 1999 (see ANNEX I) was presented to the twenty-third ordinary session of the Bureau in July 1999.
 The Chairperson requested the World Heritage Centre to submit the WCPA Position Statement as a working document to the twenty-third session of the World Heritage Committee and its Bureau.
 In addition to providing a copy of the WCPA Position Statement in Annex I, this document provides a summary of past discussions and suggests a process for the development of general principles relating to World Heritage and mining.